 While the majority of students admitted to the program have a cumulative undergraduate GPA greater than 3.0 (and an equally strong science GPA), each applicant is reviewed holistically by the faculty admissions committee.
 Commitment to scholarship, leadership, and clinical inquiry are crucial components in a competitive application.
 Academic rigor, clinical experience, best fit with the program, and advanced specialty are also considered during the application review process.

-Please see the tuition and fee schedule for the current rates.
+For information on tuition and fees, please see the tuition and fee schedule for the most current rates.

 Note: Prospective students should visit the State Authorization page to verify that Franciscan Missionaries of Our Lady University is authorized to offer online courses and programs in your respective state.
 Prior to enrollment, students are also encouraged to visit their state educational agency or licensing board to ascertain whether or not they can utilize their degree program for additional compensation, initial licensing or renewal, as well as any other benefits.